allannjuguna/allannjuguna.github.io/content/english/blog/No_hash_No_Problem/No_hash_No_Problem.md

 zip -r file.zip ADModule-master/*
 ```

 We can then prepare the script to modify the attributes.
-(May require some obfuscation)
+(May require some obfuscation in some environments)
 ```c
 # Store in update.ps1
 klist